I am currently fully booked and not accepting new clients.

 Training, qualifications & experience

-I have 15+ years of experience working in mental health.
+I have 15+ years experience in mental health.

 12+ years seeing psychotherapy clients.